Which Two White Paint Colors Go Together?

 Simply White is a brighter shade of white with a yellow undertone.
 White Dove is a softer white with a yellow-creamy undertone.
 And while Simply White is a bit cleaner, it’s a pretty partner for White Dove walls to butt up to.

 If you’re attempting a self-made combo, don’t go all willy-nilly, or you could have a hot mess on your hands.
-Start with Benjamin Moore Chantilly Lace or Sherwin Williams Extra White as the white for your trims or cabinets.
-Then, find a white wall color with an LRV 3+ points lower than Chantilly Lace/Extra White (ideally).
-While there are other white-on-white palettes you can explore, you better cross your fingers they don’t clash!
+Start with Benjamin Moore Chantilly Lace as the white for your trims or cabinets.
+Sure, you can dabble with Sherwin Williams White Snow and Sherwin Williams Extra White, but I recommend starting your color journey with Chantilly Lace – and NOT just because she has a pretty face.

 Kitchen, wood floor, MSI Miraggio Duo white quartz countertop, gold brass cabinet hardware, Benjamin Moore Chantilly Lace Kylie M Interiors, online paint color consulting, marble subway tile backsplash.

-Chantilly Lace is a classic beauty.
+Chantilly Lace is a classic beauty

 And here’s that as-promised blog post on matching whites…